 A Thai girl freezes and gasps.
 I'd love to think it was my youthful handsomeness that stopped her in her tracks but the truth is she is taken by the striking appearance of the fellow walking alongside to me.
 We wander through the local supermarket and I start to feel invisible, as his appearance attracts looks, staring and nervous comment.
 He picks up various items, filling a small trolley with enough items to last me a couple of days.
 I soon learn it'll do him for one meal.

 I'm with Shark, or Sharky, one of the most recognizable figures in Pattaya, a fellow known in these parts for his dramatic appearance.

-The Shark has led a colourful life, having been elegantly successful in what is often considered a dirty business.
+The Shark has led a colourful life, having been elegantly successful in what is widely regarded as a dirty business.
 He's big on self-promotion and has been something of a Pattaya celebrity online where he has chronicled his life in Sin City.
 So what's the man with the distinctive looks actually like?
 I sat down with Shark this week and we had an open chat about his in Pattaya.

 How did you get into such impressive shape?

 I just went to a gym when I was 16 years old and kept going.
 I was a street kid so that had a lot to do with it.
 I grew up on the streets.
 I never had parents.
 That was a big part of it.
 I was picked on when I was a kid.
 A boy brought me home with him and his parents pulled him inside and slammed the door.
 I was that kid.

 I left New Zealand about 1990 and went to Australia.
 I came to Thailand in 2009.